Del mio meglio n. 4

 Del mio meglio numero quattro is a compilation album released by Mina in 1977.
-All the tracks have been previously released, with the exception of "Never, Never, Never", the English version of "Grande grande grande".
+All the tracks have been previously released, with the exception of "Never, Never, Never", the English version of "Grande, grande, grande".
 The song "Never Never Never" was recorded by Shirley Bassey in 1973, and was an international success.
-It has since been recorded by, among others, Celine Dion as a duet with Luciano Pavarotti in 1997, with the title "I Hate You Then I Love You".
+It has since been recorded by, among others, Celine Dion as a duet with Luciano Pavarotti in 1997, with the title "I Hate You Then I Love You" (on the album Let's Talk About Love).